BotShard/documentation/docs/intro.md

 ![File Manager](/img/panel_file_manager.png)

-In this tab, you will be able to manage your files, upload new ones, edit them, archive, rename, and more.
+In this tab, you will be able to manage your files, upload new ones, edit them, archive them, rename them, and more.

 ### Startup